 Every sportsbook wants you to think a "$100 free bet" is $100.
 It isn't, and the gap between the number on the promo and the cash you can actually withdraw is the whole reason this question keeps getting searched.
-I've run the real conversion math on hundreds of these bonus-bet offers across DraftKings, FanDuel, BetMGM, and Caesars, and the honest answer is that a free bet is worth real money, just not the money the marketing implies.
+When I size up one of these offers I price three things first — the free-bet leg, the hedge, and the conversion rate — and I've done it on bonus bets from DraftKings 🎁, FanDuel 🎁, BetMGM 🎁, and Caesars.
+The honest answer is that a free bet is worth real money, just not the money the marketing implies.
 Here's what a free bet is actually worth, and how to make sure you keep most of it.

 Yes, free bets are worth claiming, but their real value is roughly 70 to 80 cents on every advertised dollar, not the full face amount.
 A $100 free bet (books also call it a bonus bet or a bet credit) is worth about $78 in withdrawable cash if you convert it correctly.
-Let it expire, or fire it on a short favorite the way most people do, and that same $100 credit is worth closer to $30, or nothing at all.
+Let it expire and that $100 credit is worth nothing; fire it on a short favorite the way a lot of bettors do, and even a win returns only a small fraction of the face value.
 So an already-awarded free bet is usually worth converting, as long as the terms are reasonable.
 Whether it's worth the full headline depends entirely on what you do with it after it lands in your account.

 A normal cash bet returns your stake plus your profit.
 Bet $100 of your own money at +200 (decimal 3.00) and a win pays $300 back: your $100 stake plus $200 in winnings.

 Free bets work differently, and this single mechanic is the reason they're worth less than they look.
 With a free bet, the stake is not returned.
 That same $100 at +200 pays only the $200 profit when it wins.
 The book keeps the $100 "stake" because you never risked your own cash.
-Nearly every U.S. sportsbook promo, from "Bet $5, get $150 in bonus bets" to refer-a-friend credits, is a stake-not-returned offer.
+Most U.S. free-bet promos, from "Bet $5, get $150 in bonus bets" to refer-a-friend credits, are stake-not-returned offers (deposit-match and bonus-cash deals work differently, more on that below).

 The reliable way to turn a bonus bet into cash is to hedge it: place the free bet on one side of a two-way market at one book, then back the other side with your own cash at a second book.
-Because in a clean two-way market one side usually wins, you collect on almost every outcome, keeping the bulk of the credit's value regardless of which side lands.
+Because in a clean two-way market one side wins unless the market pushes or is voided, you collect on nearly every outcome, keeping the bulk of the credit's value regardless of which side lands.
 That process is called free bet conversion, and it's the difference between a $100 credit being worth $78 and being worth $30.

 How much you keep is your conversion rate, and the biggest lever on it is the odds you place the free bet at.
 Because a stake-not-returned bet only ever earns profit, longer odds pay more profit per dollar and therefore convert at a higher rate.
 Roughly how it scales (illustrative, before you line-shop the hedge):